 Let’s say you find that this keyword has good monthly search volume and low competition.
 So, you write an article about ‘serp checkers’.

 But when you check Page #1 of the search results, there's a problem.

 Every search result on Page #1 is for a web application that checks SERP rankings.
 In other words, people who search for 'serp checkers' are looking for a piece of software, not an article.

 Your article on ‘serp checkers’ is never going to make it on to Page #1 of the search results.

 Here's what to do if you’re ever in doubt about the searcher intent behind a keyword.
 Type the keyword into Google and look at the Page #1 results.

-Topic cluster will also improve you search engine visibility.
+Topic clusters will also improve you search engine visibility.

 Search engine algorithms can now detect a group of articles that share the same topic.
 This is called a topic cluster.

 - a pillar post that discusses a topic in general